 Make sure all revisions are marked in the text document by using tools such as underlining, highlighting, and strikethrough.
 Revisions marked using Microsoft Word Track Changes will not appear in the converted PDF and will be returned to the corresponding author.
 Checklist for Revised Manuscripts for more information.

 Visual AbstractA Visual Abstract is a single concise, illustrative summary of the main findings of the article.
 This could be either the concluding figure from the article or, preferably, a figure that is specially designed for the purpose, which captures the content of the article for readers at a single glance.
 Blood will provide professional illustrator services, if requested by the author or Editors, for Visual Abstracts of accepted manuscripts.

-Visual Abstracts are only required for original research articles (Regular Articles, Brief Reports, and e-Blood), Review articles, How I Treat, or Blood Spotlight articles that are undergoing a revision.
+Visual Abstracts are only required for original research articles (Regular Articles and Brief Reports), Review articles, How I Treat, or Blood Spotlight articles that are undergoing a revision.
 They should be uploaded as a separate supplemental file.

 Visual Abstracts will be displayed in the online table of contents and the online article, but will not appear in the article PDF file or in the print edition.
 Please see more detailed instructions for creating your Visual Abstracts below.

 A visual abstract is an illustration that concisely depicts the key findings of a scientific paper.
 It is intended to attract the attention of readers and make it easier for them to find articles that are of interest to them.